-Amazon AWS and Microsoft Azure are excellent options for deploying MS SQL Server databases.
+Amazon AWS and Microsoft Azure are great options for deploying MS SQL Server databases.

-Many companies use both to enjoy each Cloud’s unique feature set.
+Some use both clouds to get each cloud’s unique feature set.

-However, it’s essential to compare the features, advantages, and limitations between them before you decide on an Amazon AWS or Azure migration.
+However, we need to compare the features, advantages, and limitations between AWS and Azure before deciding migrating SQL to AWS vs Azure.

-Both offerings are considered Platform as a Service (PaaS) implementations.
+Both are considered Platform as a Service (PaaS).

-Microsoft ensures that your application always runs on the latest binaries available (SQL Server 2019), including the newest features available.
+Microsoft ensures that your application always runs on the latest binaries available (SQL Server 2022) which is pretty cool, since all the newest features will be available.

-AWS allows you to choose which version and edition (express, web, standard, and enterprise) to use.
+AWS allows you to choose which version and edition of SQL Server (express, web, standard, and enterprise) to use.

 There are advantages to each approach.

-However, the AWS RDS service gives organizations more flexibility, since some legacy applications cannot always run on more modern database engines.
+The AWS RDS service gives organizations more flexibility, since some legacy applications cannot always run on the latest database engine.

-Microsoft Azure model drives you into a VM implementation, if you need to use old versions of SQL Server.
+Microsoft Azure model drives you to a VM + SQL install, if you need to use older version of SQL Server.

 The databases cloud services offer a different connectivity architecture.

 AWS RDS SQL Server uses direct connectivity.
-It mirrors what most developers would expect in a traditional data center design.
+It mirrors what most developers would expect in a traditional data center.

-On the other end, Azure single databases can be deployed on the same server, coexisting with other customer databases with a high degree of isolation (ensuring security).
+On the other end, Azure single databases can be deployed on the same server, coexisting with other customer databases with a high degree of isolation while ensuring security.

-It means that the primary database can be hosted on any server at any point in time.
+It means that the primary db can be hosted on any server at any point in time.

 However, this gateway routing architecture can also have a noticeable negative impact on applications that require fast response times.